citp/privacy-policy-historical/d/dr/dru/drugs.com.md

-> *The following text is extracted and transformed from the drugs.com privacy policy that was archived on 2018-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181231122652id_/https%3A//www.drugs.com/support/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the drugs.com privacy policy that was archived on 2019-06-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190619073831id_/https%3A//www.drugs.com/support/privacy.html) for the most accurate reproduction.*

 # Privacy Policy for Drugs.com

-Effective date: October 2nd, 2018
+Effective date: March 14, 2019

 Drugsite Trust ("us", "we", or "our") operates the https://www.drugs.com website (the "Service").